seanreed1111/sql-recipes/recipes.md

 SELECT a.name, p.title, s.name, p.price
 FROM artist AS a INNER JOIN painting AS p INNER JOIN states AS s ON a.a_id = p.a_id AND p.state = s.abbrev;
 In AS alias_name clauses, the AS is optional.
-For complicated statements that select many columns, aliases can save a lot of typing.
+For complicated statements that SELECT many columns, aliases can save a lot of typing.
 In addition, aliases are not only convenient but necessary for some types of statements, as will become evident when we get to the topic of self-joins (Recipe 12.3).

 ---